-When you have a discrete number of predictors or terms in your model, you need to choose how many to use, based on the amount of data you have, and how well it is explained by these various models.
-This is a kind of dual to statistical learning theory where you hope to quantify how complicated a model you should bother fitting to a given amount of data.
+When you have a number predictors or regularisation terms in your model, you need to choose how many to use, based on the amount of data you have, and how well it is explained by these various models.
+This is a kind of complement to statistical learning theory where you hope to quantify how complicated a model you should bother fitting to a given amount of data.

 If your predictors are discrete and small in number, you can do this in the traditional fashion, by stepwise model selection, and you might discuss the degrees of freedom of the model and the data.
 If you are in the luxurious position of having a small tractable number of parameters and the ability to perform controlled trials, then you do ANOVA.